Program Overview

 Garden Classroom

 Our Garden Classroom, located in our upper outdoor space, is serenly shaded by a bountiful pepper tree and constructed of repurposed building materials.
-The area is primarily focuses on providing our children with a natural environment for collaborative exploration of nature.
+The area is primarily focused on providing our children with a natural environment for collaborative exploration of nature.
 Abundant raw materials (such as stones, sticks and pinecones), along with other loose parts and compostables are examples of the organic composition that makes the Garden Classroom such a special place for exploration and discovery.
 Here, children are encouraged to work together, imploring their imaginations to discover the world's physical elements.
 Examples of discovery include children working in the mud kitchen, maintaining the raised garden beds, bird and lizard watching, examining insects through microscopes, and much more.
 Our explorations are deepened by plenty of books and music.
 Smokey and Marshmallow, friendly rabbits and members of our school family, live in the garden and are tenderly cared for by the children of the school.